 - Sodium bicarbonate and sodium citrate; they contain higher levels of sodium, causing water retention (7)

-- Those having magnesium trisilicate as it could lead to diarrhea and muscular contractions (8).
+- Those having magnesium trisilicate, which could lead to diarrhea and muscular contractions (8).

-Just as any other medicines, antacids should also be used only if they are really necessary because they might have some side effects.
+Just as with any other medicines, antacids should be used only if they are really necessary because they might cause side effects.

 Reasons To Avoid Antacids During Pregnancy